 top of page

-• Writer's pictureLGBT Tech
+Writer's pictureLGBT Tech

 Right to Repair Debates Must Consider Your Right to Privacy

-Despite these differences, the privacy provisions of bills like the recently enacted New York state Digital Fair Repair Act, can be instructive in allowing consumers to benefit from more repair options, while also knowing the repair provider is held to strong consumer data protection standards.
-New York’s bill doesn’t require manufacturers to disclose passwords, security codes or other materials that would unlock secure features built into the device, especially when they are not necessary to the repair being performed.
+Despite these differences, the privacy provisions of bills like the New York state Digital Fair Repair Act, can be instructive in allowing consumers to benefit from more repair options, while also knowing that the repair provider is being held to strong consumer data protection standards.
+New York’s bill does not require manufacturers to disclose passwords, security codes or other materials that would unlock secure features built into the device, especially when they are not necessary to the repair being performed.
 Privacy protections like those included in the New York bill, provide extra benefits to consumers by setting reasonable privacy expectations for device repair without restricting a consumer’s ability to repair their device themselves or through a third-party retailer.
 Debates around a consumer’s “right to repair” devices and equipment will continue, but the right to privacy, security, and safety shouldn’t be up for debate.

 Legislators must consider the profound privacy impacts on those users that will be impacted by these bills, especially those marginalized and vulnerable users that may be most impacted or harmed by inadequate privacy protections, such as LGBTQ+ users.
 These bills should and must include strong consumer protection standards including guardrails on the access to and use of consumer information including passwords, security codes or other materials that would unlock secure features built into the device, especially when they are not necessary to the repair being performed.
 Policymakers need to consider not just the device itself, but the impact for the human user behind it.

-135 views0 comments
+216 views0 comments

 bottom of page